Classic American Kazoo

 While blowing is the term typically used to describe the technique required to play a kazoo, a more accurate term would be humming into the Kazoo.
 Blowing with the lips closed around the mouthpiece of the kazoo will not make sound – one must vibrate air from one’s lungs by humming into the instrument to produce any sound.
 Increased air flow and harder blowing will result in a louder sound.

 Instead of just humming (hmmmmm); different sounds can be made by singing different syllables, such as doo, who, rrrrr, brrrr, into the kazoo.
 The vibration from the kazoo will be transferred to the lips giving a sensory input.

-Before washing your kazoo carefully remove the round top section then remove the paper disc, replace after washing and drying the instrument.
+Before washing your kazoo carefully remove the round top section then remove the easy to clean and longer lasting cellophane disc, replace after washing and drying the instrument.

 WARNING: Not for children developmentally and aged under 3 years old.

 Contains small parts, may be a choking hazard.